bryn-ph/PassLock/README.md

 Simple password manager program.

 - Created using Java with JavaFX GUI
-- Securely encrypted password data with AES algorithm
+- Securely encrypted password data with an AES algorithm
 - Intended for personal/education use